Ignas75/local-kubernetes/README.md

 # local-kubernetes
-Practice for setting up and running a local kubernetes cluster involving a micro-service
+A casual project for practicing setting up and running a local kubernetes cluster involving a micro-service

 # Setup
 ## Pre-requisites